FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Templates/syllabus_template.md

 - what is the main goal/purpose of this training
 - short training description

-## Target audience
-- target audience description
+## Target audience: target audience description

-## Expertise Level / Skill Level
+## Expertise Level / Skill Level: Beginner / Intermediate / Advanced
-- beginner / intermediate / advanced

-## Primary Language
+## Primary Language: English
-English

-## Access Cost
+## Access Cost: N
-N

 ## Prerequisites
 - if any